 A private location to express breast milk will be provided in close proximity to the employee's work area.
 The employee's normal work area may be used if it allows the employee to express milk in private.
 In certain circumstances, a temporary location, multipurpose room, or shared space may be provided in accordance with applicable law.
 The location will also meet the following requirements: not be a bathroom; be free from intrusion; be shielded from view; be safe, clean, and free of hazardous materials; contain a surface to place a breast pump and personal items; contain a place to sit; and have access to electricity or alternative devices, including, but not limited to, extension cords or charging stations, needed to operate an electric or battery-powered breast pump.
 In addition, iLEAD shall provide access to a sink with running water and a refrigerator suitable for storing milk in close proximity to the employee's work area.
 If a refrigerator cannot be provided, iLEAD may provide another cooling device suitable for storing milk, such as an iLEAD-provided cooler.
-Employees should discuss with Administration the location for storage of expressed milk.
+Employees should discuss with Supervisor the location for storage of expressed milk.
 Employees may also provide their own portable small storage unit or cooler for keeping expressed breast milk cold.

-To request the above, please contact the Administration or Employee Services. iLEAD will respond accordingly, generally within two business days.
-If an undue hardship exists, iLEAD will notify the employee in writing.
+To request the above, please contact Supervisor or Employee Services. iLEAD will respond accordingly, generally within two business days.

-If any employee believes that he or she hasthey have experienced retaliation or discrimination as a result of conduct protected by this policy, the employee may file a complaint with his or hertheir supervisor and/or the Labor Commissioner's Office.
+If any employee believes that he or shethey has have experienced retaliation or discrimination as a result of conduct protected by this policy, the employee may file a complaint with his or hertheir supervisor and/or the Labor Commissioner's Office.
 For more information, contact the Labor Commissioner's Office by phone at 213-897-6595 or visit a local office by finding the nearest one on their website: www.dir.ca.gov/dlse/DistrictOffices.htm.
 The Labor Commissioner's Office provides an interpreter at no cost to the employee, if needed.